amaea VPx for remediating smoke taint in wine

 Read case study >>

-Proven to remove smoke and preserve quality
+Proven to retain smoke removal and preserve quality

 A longitudinal study on a 2020 Napa Valley Cabernet Sauvignon proved amaea VPx selectively removes smoke compounds while preserving wine quality.
 Results showed: